espressif/esp-hosted/esp_hosted_fg/README.md

     * Wi-Fi runs over SPI and Bluetooth runs over UART

 Different ESP chipset support different set of peripherals.
 Below is features supported matrix for Linux & MCU.
-In this matrix, Each feature is by default enabled & supported with every trasport in left.
+In this matrix, Each feature is by default enabled & supported with every transport in left.
 Any Unwanted feature can be turned off with config change.

 ### 1.5 Feature Matrix